reginavic/reginavic/README.md

 I am a UX/UI designer.

-I like the process of developing web interfaces from start to finish.
+I like the process of web developing from start to finish.

 And understanding Frontend development helps me to develop thoughtful interfaces <br> that make interaction with the product more convenient and comfortable.